Research Assistant Professor

 My research examines what people pay attention to in cluttered environments and how subsequently they make choices in a range of contexts.
-Specifically, I focus on consumer, financial, and environment related decisions.
-My research involves a variety of methodologies, including behavioral experiments, eye-tracking, and fMRI.
+Specifically, I focus on financial, consumer, and environment related decisions.
+My research involves a variety of methodologies, including behavioral experiments, eye-tracking, Facial Affective Reading, and fMRI.
 I hold a Ph.D. degree in Marketing and have completed 4 years of postdoctoral research in Visual Neuroscience and NeuroEconomics at Caltech.
 I teach PhD courses (Research Design; Judgment and Decision Making; Introduction to Neuroscience for Business, Economics, and Law), and have several years of teaching experience at the Bachelor and MBA level (Marketing Management; Consumer Behavior; Promotions; Branding and Product Management).

 RECENT: How Companies Trick You into Thinking You’re Buying a Premium Product.
 In TIME by Dockterman.